 Ban Gioc-Detian Falls Facts

-- Ban Gioc-Detian Falls is a rather spectacular sight; twin waterfalls on the Quay Son River, almost perfectly straddling the Sino-Vietnamese border, in Asia.
+- The term Ban Gioc-Detian Falls serves as the accepted name of a truly spectacular sight.
+That’s because it names a set of twin waterfalls situated on the Quay Son River.
+Coincidentally, this marvel of Nature formed in a location almost perfectly straddling the Sino-Vietnamese border, in Asia.

-- The Vietnamese people consider the two falls to be two parts of one waterfall with the sole name Bản Gioc.
-Furthermore, the two parts are as thác chính (Main waterfall) and thác phụ (Subordinate waterfall).
+- In addition, the Vietnamese people consider the two falls comprising what many call Ban Gioc-Detian Falls to be two parts of one waterfall.
+They know if by the sole name Bản Gioc.
+Furthermore, the two parts are named thác chính, the main waterfall, and thác phụ, the subordinate waterfall.

-Chinese texts sometimes name Ban Gioc-Detian Falls simply the Détiān falls.
-During the summer rains, the two waterfalls may also join together.
+Creating confusion for some people, Chinese texts sometimes name Ban Gioc-Detian Falls simply the Détiān falls.
+By either name, though, this cascade remains a site of stunning natural splendor.
+Further, during the summer rains, the two waterfalls sometimes join together.
 The waterfall drops a total of about 98 ft (30 m) and is separated into three falls by numerous rocks and trees.

 Ban Gioc-Detian Falls Ecology

-Near Ban Gioc-Detian Falls is the Tongling Gorge, accessible only through a cavern from an adjoining gorge.
+Near Ban Gioc-Detian Falls lies yet another wonder of the works of Nature.
+That’s the site known to man as the gorgeous Tongling Gorge.
+Remarkably, this remains accessible only through a cavern from an adjoining gorge.
 Rediscovered only recently, it has many species of endemic plants that exist only in the gorge.

-However, modern disputes arose as there are discrepancies as to the correlating legal documents on border demarcation and the placement of markers between the French and Qing administrations in the 19th century.
+However, to no great surprise, modern disputes arose pertaining to the accuracy of this marking.
+This occurs due to the fact that there are discrepancies as to the correlating legal documents on border demarcation and the placement of markers between the French and Qing administrations in the 19th century.